tscok/annsjon-spa/assets/md/en/open-house.md

 **Open House at the observatory in Handöl**
 Feel free to visit the observatory to talk about birds, our activities in the area or do the quiz walk.
 Tea/coffee on the house.

+*4 pm*
+**Annual General Meeting**
+Members of our organisation and the public community are welcome to attend our Annual General Meeting.

 *7 pm*
 **Supper at Enaforsholms fjällgård**
 Please make reservations to our staff at the observatory.
 The supper is followed by a slideshow, summary of the observations of the day and awards to the quiz walk winners.